Why India’s recent report on a fall in out-of-pocket health expenditure may not be accurate

 In a healthcare system driven by household out-of-pocket expense finances as in the case of India, any decline in same should have automatically reflected in an overall hike in government expenditure on health.

-The producers of the National Health Authority should have rigorously analysed the National Statistical Office data while preparing National Health Authority estimates and about flaws in making direct comparison of utilisation data between the last two rounds National Statistical Office surveys on health consumption carried out in 2014 and 2017-’18.
+The producers of the National Health Accounts should have rigorously analysed the National Statistical Office data while preparing National Health Accounts estimates and about flaws in making direct comparison of utilisation data between the last two rounds National Statistical Office surveys on health consumption carried out in 2014 and 2017-’18.

-The sharp decline in out-of-pocket expenses and increase in government health expenditure in 2017-’18 is an outcome of incorrect estimations from the producers of the National Health Authority.
+The sharp decline in out-of-pocket expenses and increase in government health expenditure in 2017-’18 is an outcome of incorrect estimations from the producers of the National Health Accounts.
 According to National Statistical Office reports there is a nearly 20% decline in proportion seeking outpatient care services in India and a 25% decline in proportion seeking hospitalisation services, between 2014 and 2017-’18.

 Such type of aberrations is expected if these time points have witnessed any national-level calamities, an epidemic or economic crisis.
 In the absence of this inter-survey period, the decline in the is only due to survey related errors leading to under or overestimation of healthcare consumption in either of the two rounds of surveys.

-The authorities engaged in the preparation of National Health Authority estimates under the ministry should have ideally checked the same with their governmental counterparts in National Statistical Office under the Ministry of Statistics and Programme Implementation.
+The authorities engaged in the preparation of the National Health Accounts estimates under the ministry should have ideally checked the same with their governmental counterparts in National Statistical Office under the Ministry of Statistics and Programme Implementation.

 More contradictory is the fact that Economic Survey 2020-’21 brought out by the Ministry of Finance highlights that the share of out-of-pocket expenditure in the total health expenditure in India will decline from 65% to 30% if there is an increase in government spending on health from 1% to 2.5-3% of GDP.